beechfuzz/e2guardian-docker/README.md

     -v /host/path:/container/path

-`/host/path` is the path on the local host machine where you want the Docker volume to reside, and can be anywhere you want, as long as the user account that is running the Docker daemon can read/write to it (more info in **'UID/GID'** section below).  `/container/path` is the path inside of the container that will be made available to the local host.
+`/host/path` is the path on the local host machine where you want the Docker volume to reside, and can be anywhere you want, as long as the user account that is running the Docker daemon can read/write to it (more info in **'UID/GID'** section below).

+`/container/path` is the path inside of the container that will be made available to the local host.

+In this container, I've specifically made the /app/config and /app/log

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):